arezooHND/quera-iran-map/README.md

 # quera-iran-map
-use npm install to instal to install required packages in iran-map folder
+use npm install to install required packages in iran-map folder

 use npm run server